The Freeman (newspaper): Martial law

 After dictator Ferdinand Marcos placed the entire Philippines under martial law in 1972, The Freeman and its printing press were shut down for a month, and one of its columnists, Resil Mojares (who would eventually be recognized as a National Artist of the Philippines for Literature) was jailed for several months because he had published columns which criticized the administration of dictator Ferdinand Marcos.

 The Freeman was able to return to publication after a month, and was among the few Philippine community newspapers that remained in circulation and dared to publish news and accounts about the excesses and abuses of the regime.

 Establishment of Banat

 On August 23, 1994, The Freeman began publishing the Cebuano-language tabloid Banat as demand for printed news and content in the local language surged.
-In 2019, Banat celebrated 25 years in circulation as Cebu's leading tabloid newspaper in the vernacular language.
+In 2019, Banat celebrated 25 years in circulation as Cebu's leading tabloid newspaper in the local language.